 Add 4-6 cups of water and 1/4 cup of brown sugar* (1/2 cup if you want it sweeter) to a pot and bring to a boil.
 Stir to dissolve all of the sugar.

 Remove 1/2 cup of the hot sugar/water mixture.

 Turn off the heat for the sugar/water mixture.
 Leave the pot on the stove for later.

 *You don’t have to add any sugar, but the balls will have no flavor and will only add a chewy texture to your drink.*

-Add one cup of tapioca starch to a bowl with 1/2 cup of the hot sugar/water mixture.
+Add one cup of tapioca starch to a bowl with about 1/2 cup of the hot sugar/water mixture (just shy of 1/2 cup).
 Mix until it forms a ball.
-The ball should hold its shape without being sticky (It will be slightly tacky).
+The ball should hold its shape without being too sticky (It will be slightly tacky).
 Knead the ‘dough’ ball for a few minutes.
 If the mix is still too dry, add more hot sugar water, a teaspoon at a time.
 If the mix is too wet, add more tapioca starch.

 Optional – add a thin layer of tapioca flour onto a Silpat.
 Pull off small portions of the dough.
 Roll the dough into a small ball using your fingertips and the palm of your hand.
 Make the tapioca balls approximately 1 – 1.5 cm – the size will almost double when cooked.